Nyakuni992/sql_hospital_data_records_project/README.md

-# Hospital data Records and Analytics Project
+# Hospital Data Warehouse & Analytics Project

-☄️ Welcome to the **Data Warehouse and Analytics Project** repository!
+# ☄️ Welcome to the Hospital Data Warehouse & Analytics Project repository.
-This project showcases a complete end-to-end data warehousing and analytics solution — from designing and building the data warehouse to delivering meaningful, actionable insights.
-Created as a portfolio project, it reflects industry best practices in both data engineering and data analytics.
+This project presents a comprehensive end-to-end data warehousing and analytics solution — from designing and developing the data warehouse to delivering meaningful, actionable insights.
+Developed as a portfolio project, it demonstrates industry best practices in data engineering, data modeling, and analytics.

 ---
 ## 🏙️Data Architecture